There are rules and regulations that deal with contaminated land.

 We can provide environmental information on sites within Hertsmere, including details of site investigations and remedial works, location of former landfill sites, details of authorised industrial processes, pollution incident records and details of other information held on public registers.

-We charge £95 to provide written responses to environmental information requests.
+To provide written responses to environmental information requests we charge £120 minimum for the first hour and £90 per hour thereafter.
 You will need to submit an environmental information request if you want this information.

 Please note that requests for environmental information can take up to 10 working days to complete.